 Rand, a fervent capitalist, recognized that trade and mutual voluntary exchange were generally necessary for prosperity.

-I hope you can believe that people will not for long deal with you if you are a cheat, or fail to deliver what was agreed to in the terms of the exchange.
+I hope you can believe that people will not for long deal with you if you fail to deliver what was agreed to in the terms of the exchange.

 Therefore, the sort of Mad Max-dystopian, apocalyptic, smash-the-weak-and-take-their-stuff fear-mongering of the rabid critic of this tenet is completely misplaced and totally absent from Rand’s explanation.